Stormy Daniels arrested in Ohio strip club, but charges dismissed

 Klein said his office was not involved in what he called a “sting operation.”

-Avenatti had earlier said on Twitter said, “This was a setup & politically motivated.
+Avenatti had earlier said on Twitter, “This was a setup & politically motivated.
 It reeks of desperation.
 We will fight all bogus charges.”

 Columbus police said the arrest of Daniels and two other women at Sirens Gentlemen’s Club was part of a long-term investigation into allegations of human trafficking, prostitution and other vice-related violations at adult entertainment clubs in the city.